Date updated: September 2013

 Only vessels with a record of catching bass with hooks and lines during the track record period are permitted to retain bass when fishing with hooks and lines.

-You may retain up to 10 tonnes of bass during the period 1 January 2017 to 31 December 2017, but it is prohibited to catch and retain bass with hooks and lines in February and March.
+You may retain up to 10 tonnes of bass during the period 1 January 2017 to 31 December 2017.
+It is prohibited to catch and retain bass with hooks and lines in February and March.

 Only vessels that have recorded catches of bass during the track record period may retain bass when fishing with demersal trawls and seines.

-You may retain bass up to 3% of the total weight of marine organisms retained on board per day as an unavoidable bycatch up to a maximum of 400kg per month.
+You may retain bass up to 3% of the total weight of marine organisms retained on board per day as an unavoidable bycatch.
+This is up to a maximum of 400kg per month.

 You may only use one authorised fishing gear per trip when retaining bass on board.